RuoshuiM/cs50w-project1/README.md

     - ability to add/modify reviews
 - calculate ratings
 - make api
+- add footer

 ### Be careful about (Which I spent hours debugging):
 - Commit!
 Commit!
 Commit!
 Commit everytime modifying database (INSERT, UPDATE, DELETE)
 - Update Bootstrap!
 (So dropdown-menu-right and custom_forms work!)
+- DO NOT use outdated approach to make footer stick to bottom.
+[Use this](https://getbootstrap.com/docs/4.3/examples/sticky-footer/).

 ### Problems that still exist:
 - Needs Improvements:
     - Search category selection
-        - Keep area expanded if the user has done so
+        - Keep search selection area expanded if the user has done so
         - Use cookies to remember selection

 - Styling: